 How Does the Cost Compare to Other Clear Aligners?

 If you’re considering ClearCorrect, you might also be considering its closest competitor: Invisalign.
-As we mentioned earlier, ClearCorrect’s lower lab fees can lead to lower costs than Invisalign (which runs around $6,000 on average, or $3,000 on average for an “Express” plan).
+As we mentioned earlier, ClearCorrect’s lower lab fees can lead to lower costs than Invisalign (which can cost $3,000–$9,000, or less for an “Express” plan).
 But whether you choose ClearCorrect or Invisalign, you’ll still be paying for the one-on-one care and expertise of your dentist, as well as the ability to treat more severe conditions.

 If your condition is relatively mild, you may be a candidate for at-home teeth aligners, which are much more affordable.
-By eliminating the need for in-person office visits, providers like SmileDirectClub, Candid, and Byte have been able to offer clear aligner systems for just $1,100-$2,300.
+By eliminating the need for in-person office visits, providers like SmileDirectClub and Byte have been able to offer clear aligner systems for just $1,800–$2,400.

 Many adults today opt for at-home treatment because it’s so much more convenient and affordable than traditional orthodontic care.
-However, similar to ClearCorrect Limited and Invisalign Express, at-home aligner systems aren’t a viable option for folks with severe alignment issues.
+However, similar to ClearCorrect’s limited plans and Invisalign Express, at-home aligner systems aren’t a viable option for folks with severe alignment issues.
 To learn more about how home teeth aligners work and what they can treat, we encourage you to check out our guide to at-home teeth straightening.

 We can talk all day about cost-influencing factors but, in the end, it all comes back to your personal priorities, goals, and finances.
 As you gather information and price estimates, measure everything against your own needs and desires.
 And while affordability is important in the decision-making process, it’s not the only thing you should consider.